This page covers computers from US based Integrated Computer Systems Inc. (ICS) and my experiences of using them.

 As mentioned the Integrated Experiment Assembly provides further expansion and is used by some of the demo programs contained in the ROMs.
 As well as the previously mentioned components, the PCB also has four switches labelled SPKR, EXT.4, MOTOR CONTROL, MOTOR POWER, as well as VOLUME and THERM.
 ADJ. which are speaker and thermistor adjustment controls respectively.

-On the bottom of the case near the hinge is a label (not applied straight), which says:
+As can be seen in the following image, on the bottom of the case near the hinge is a (wonky) label (upside down), which says:

 MICROPROCESSOR TRAINING LAB